tachiyomiorg/website/src/help/faq/README.md

 As part of a general move to split up multi-source extensions, the Mangabox extension was removed, and all of its sources were made into their own extensions, namley **Mangakakalot**, **Manganelo**, **Mangabat** and **Mangairo**.

 #### What do `Page list is empty` and `Source URL has changed` mean?
 The former **Mangabox** extensions have created new entries for many of the manga on their websites.
 The old entries are obsolete and will not work.
-To resolve this, [migrate](/help/guides/source-migration/) the manga from the source to itself in order to get the new entry, or better yet to a different source entirely to avoid similar errors in the future.
+To resolve this, [migrate](/help/guides/source-migration/) the manga from the source to itself to get the new entry, or better yet, to a different source entirely to avoid similar errors in the future.

 #### How do I fix the `Image could not be decoded` error?
 Open the manga in <Navigation item="webview"/>, open a chapter, and wait for the images to load.
 If they don't load, you will need to look elsewhere to read that particular manga, as some of the former **Mangabox** sources, such as **Mangakakalot**, are now blocking entire regions.